learn-co-curriculum/react-hooks-tdd-codealong/README.md

 you'll see the results of the test in your console.
 Jest will report on what is working and what is broken and why.

+> **Note**: If you see "No tests found related to files changed since last
+> commit." in the test output, press the `a` key to run all the tests.

 When you run this lab's test suite with `npm test`, before writing any solution code, you'll see output similar to: